Questfall/docs/mining/Quests.md

 The base rewards of quests range from 10 (no promotion) up to <1000 (1000 is unreachable) depending on the author's promotion size.

+In addition to the base reward, the users earn chest shards by completing quests that have been promoted.

 ### Mining Efficiency